mattbierner/blog.mattbierner.com/_posts/2018-05-13-oculus-go-first-thoughts.md

 So I tried another.
 This one had like 4+ stars too so it must be good.
 Same deal.
 And another (there are surprising number of rollercoaster apps).
 More of the same.

-*How did they make rollercoasters so dull!* I lamented, *Watching people ride the roller-coasters in Rollercoaster tycoon 1 was far more fun than this.*
+*How did they make rollercoasters so dull!* I lamented, *Watching people ride the rollercoasters in Rollercoaster tycoon 1 was far more fun than this.*

 I double checked the review page.
 Still 4.3 stars.
 WTF?
 I must have missed something.